-If you are in Costa Tropical during the month of June, you may hear people speaking of Fiesta de San Juan or Noche de San Juan.
+If you are in Costa Tropical during June, you may hear people speaking of Fiesta de San Juan or Noche de San Juan.
 You likely assumed it was some sort of celebration, but it may also leave you with several questions.
 Who is San Juan?
 What is the fiesta de San Juan in celebration of?
-Why do some people say it is June 23rd and other people say it is June 24th?
+Why do some people say it is June 23rd and others say it is June 24th?
 Let us help you figure it all out!

 San Juan Celebrations